 Every small and medium business owner should compile an annual report at the end of the financial year.
 The annual report provides details about the company’s financial position and operational activities during the year.
 An annual report provides shareholders with information about the industry in which the company operates, audited income statements, the financial position of the company, cash flow, and notes relative to income statements.

 A comprehensive annual report gives stakeholders, potential donors, and other interested parties information about the business, which they can use to make decisions.

 In order to provide accurate details about the financial status of the business, the information used to compile the report must be as accurate as possible.
 Errors made during the collection process or compilation of the report can substantially affect the viewpoint of shareholders and fuel funding concerns as well as affect management decisions.
 In this segment we explain how a report is written, how to avoid mistakes during data collection and provide encouragement on how to begin the process.

-What is included in the annual report?
+What should be included in an annual report?